 Support staff schedule necessary medical appointments, accompany students to medical facilities, and notify parents after medical visits.
 Appointments are made with the Children’s Hospital of Philadelphia.

 Outside of the academic day, summer high school students enjoy evening and weekend extracurricular and social activities and trips.
 Weekend day trips have previously included: Six Flags, King of Prussia Mall, or the Jersey Shore.
 Evening activities are designed to explore the city of Philadelphia’s many historic and cultural sites and to build lasting friendships with global peers.

 University Facilities and Resources

 Wharton summer high school students will have access to academic and recreational resources and facilities during their stay on Penn’s campus, including, but not limited to: Penn library systems, university wifi, learning support resources, campus tours and information sessions, Franklin Field, Hamlin Tennis Center, and Penn Park.
-While computer labs are available for student use, we strongly encourage each program participate to bring a personal computer for use during the academic day.
+(Access to the Pottruck Health and Fitness Center may be available for age-eligible students for an additional fee.)
+While computer labs are available for student use, we strongly encourage each program participant to bring a personal computer for use during the academic day.